OzanYasin/git-and-github-bootcamp/README.md

 - HEAD is a pointer to the current branch reference
 - The branch reference is a pointer to the last commit made on a particular branch

+> When we checkout a particular commit, **HEAD points at that commit** rather than at the branch pointer.

+### You have a couple options:

+1. Stay in detached HEAD to examine the contents of the old commit.
+Poke around, view the files, etc.
+2. Leave and go back to wherever you were before - reattach the HEAD
+3. Create a new branch and switch to it.
+You can now make and save changes, since HEAD is no longer detached.